Ensuring Alignment and Accountability: The Crucial Role of Enterprise Architecture Governance Checklists

 o If not, send direct the architect to engage with the stakeholders appropriate to the architecture being developed

-2. Were constraints and guidance from superior architecture taken into account: Yes/No?
+2. Were constraints and guidance from superior architecture taken into account: Yes/No

 o If yes, proceed